e-kari/e-kari/README.md

 Hi, I'm Kari!

-I am a computer science student at Texas A&M - San Antonio.
+I'm a Software Engineer with a focus on backend development.
+I am a recent Computer Science graduate from Texas A&M University-San Antonio.

 <!---
 e-kari/e-kari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.